Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Introduction

-\textbf{\textit{Introduction ---}} GW170817, the first discovery of gravitational waves (GWs) from the merger of binary-neutron-stars (BNS) \cite{abbott17}, has provided a new methodology to constrain an equation-of-state (EOS) $-$ a definitive relation between pressure and energy density $-$ of neutron star (NS) \cite{annala}.
-A second signal GW190425, likely emitted during an NS binary coalescence, is originated from a much greater distance \cite{abbott20} and, thus, much weaker than GW170817.
+GW170817, the first discovery of gravitational waves (GWs) from the merger of binary-neutron-stars (BNS) \cite{:2017aa}, has provided a new methodology to constrain an equation-of-state $-$ a definitive relation between pressure and energy density $-$ of NS \citet{Annala:2018aa}.
+A second signal GW190425, likely emitted during an NS binary coalescence, is originated from a much greater distance \cite{Abbott_2020} and thus, much weaker than GW170817.
 However, the presence of neutron stars in the binary cannot be established beyond doubt.
-Nonetheless, possible upcoming detections of such a post-merger signal \cite{tores19} will put forward yet another macroscopic probe of NS physics, e.g. \cite{baoitti,bauswein15}.
-The mass constraints put by the GW170817 data ($2.01 \pm 0.04 \lesssim M(M_\odot) \lesssim 2.16 \pm 0.03$) \cite{rezzo18} and the experimental measured mass of PSR J0348+0432 (with mass $(2.01 \pm 0.04) M_\odot$) \cite{antoni13} propound that NSs should have the masses in the limit $\sim 2.0~M_\odot$.
-Moreover, the GW190814 merger event involves a compact object and a black hole with their respective mass range of $2.50-2.67M_\odot$, and $22.2-24.3M_\odot$ \cite{abott896}.
-Since the GW190814 merger event has no quantitative signature of tidal deformations from the GWs and has no electromagnetic counterpart, there exist a possibility of a secondary compact component of the event to be the lightest black hole or the heaviest NS.
-Therefore, to understand the nature of such a compact object is a challenging as well as debatable issue \cite{most20,vattis20,tews20,zhang20,lim20,godzi20,huang20,tan20,fatto20,roupas21,biswas21}.
-The analyses of GW190814 merger data suggests that the secondary compact object of the event could be an NS only when (i) the equation of state(EOS) of the object is very stiff \cite{huang20} or (ii) it is a rapidly rotating NS below the mass shedding frequency \cite{zhang20,lim20,godzi20,huang20,tan20,fatto20,roupas21,biswas21}.
-There is a third possibility too that it could be a dark matter admixed NS \cite{harish1}, provided the maximum mass and canonical radius in the range $2.50-2.67M_\odot$ and $12.20-13.70$ km, respectively \cite{abott896}.
-The Neutron Star Interior Composition Explorer (NICER) observation constrains the radius of an NS to be in the range ($11.96-14.26$ km) \cite{miller19}.
+Nonetheless, possible upcoming detections of such a post-merger signal \citet{Torres-Rivas:2019aa} will put forward yet another macroscopic probe of NS physics, e.g. \cite{Baiotti_2017,Bauswein:2015aa}.
+The mass constraints put by the GW170817 data ($2.01 \pm 0.04 \lesssim M(M_\odot) \lesssim 2.16 \pm 0.03$) \cite{Rezzolla_2018} and the experimental measured mass of PSR J0348+0432 (with mass $(2.01 \pm 0.04) M_\odot$) \cite{Antoniadis_2013} propound that NSs should have the masses in the limit $\sim 2.0~M_\odot$.
+The Neutron Star Interior Composition Explorer (NICER) observation constrains the radius of an NS to be in the range ($11.96-14.26$ km) \cite{Miller_2019}.
+Recently, astronomers made an interesting discovery within the remains of a supernova explosion: a central compact object (CCO) has been seen and named HESS J1731-347 \cite{HESS_2022}.
+This mysterious object shows a mass of about $0.77^{+0.20}_{-0.17} \ M_\odot$ and a radius estimated to be approximately $10.4^{+0.86}_{-0.78}$ km.
+The unexpected features of HESS J1731-347 have sparked a lively discussion among scientists, focusing on its true nature.
+The newly found object's characteristics have raised an intriguing question: is it an NS with an extremely low mass, or could it be a strange star, displaying a more exotic EOS \cite{Horvath-hess_2023,clemente_2023hess, hcdas_2023hess, rather_2023quark,kubis_2023hess,huang_2023hess, sagun_2023hess}?
+The nature of this compact object is still concealed in mystery, and further observations and thorough studies are needed to uncover its true identity.